-Below is a list of frequently asked questions by travelers that may help you prepare for your next border crossing.What is the difference between Ready Lanes and the Dedicated Commuter Lane?
+Below is a list of frequently asked questions by travelers that may help you prepare for your next border crossing.What are the fares for crossing northbound using a tolled bridge?

 Ready Lanes require a RFID card such as the Passport Card, SENTRI card or enhanced driver’s license.
 SENTRI Lanes require the SENTRI card, which requires an application, background check and interview.
 SENTRI cards and other RFID cards are accepted in the Ready Lanes, but the SENTRI lane will only accept a SENTRI card.
 The SENTRI card is part of the Trusted Traveler Program.
 More information about the Trusted Traveler Program can be found here.What document do I need to use the Ready Lanes?